What are we doing?

-As the need for our services has never been greater, our aim is to create a new health and wellbeing campus that allows us to support today’s and future generations of country kids.
+As the need for our services has never been greater, our aim is to create a new space that allows us to support both current and future generations of country kids.

-This next stage will see the redevelopment of our beachfront land on South Steyne and, through the rejuvenation of our existing site, we will bring to life our vision of a vibrant health and wellbeing campus that is mission driven and that the whole community can enjoy – an iconic design for an iconic site.
+This next stage will see the redevelopment of our beachfront land on South Steyne and, through the rejuvenation of our existing site, we will bring to life our vision of a vibrant environment that is mission-driven and that the whole community can enjoy – an iconic design for an iconic site.

 In the last decade we have grown tenfold in the people we have supported, and in the next decade we’ll have at least the same challenge again, with the impact of chronic drought, bushfires and COVID-19.
-The campus is the key to enable us to sustainably grow our services, both socially and financially, to help many more country kids and families.
+Our redeveloped site will be the key to enable us to sustainably grow our services, both socially and financially, to help many more country kids and families.

 Generous donors throughout our history have gifted us funds and land, and we feel a deep responsibility to utilise these priceless gifts to futureproof our charity’s services for the next 100 years.
 This includes creating revenue-producing opportunities, all of which will be used to support country kids in need, both today and tomorrow.

-We also feel an inherent responsibility to the Manly community due to our deep historical roots; hence our new health and wellbeing campus will create much-needed amenities for the Northern Beaches community.
+We also feel an inherent responsibility to the Manly community due to our deep historical roots; hence our new health and wellbeing-focused site will create much-needed amenities for the Northern Beaches community.

 For us at Royal Far West it’s all about the kids and as our dear friends, neighbours and partners we want to share this journey with you as we bring to life our dream of gifting country kids and families a brighter future in perpetuity.

 How will we be doing it?